kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 - Solve the problem of how to support an OCG doing mTLS directly to a _non_-meshed workload (AKA the _backend TLS problem_).
-Backend TLS to non-meshed workloads is also adjacent to the OCG situation, but it introduces a huge amount of additional configuration complexity.
+Backend TLS to non-meshed workloads is also adjacent to the OCG situation, but its configuration has different needs: backends terminating TLS on their own are likely to need per-workload configuration of certificates, cipher suites, etc., where the mesh as a whole should share a single configuration.

+- Prevent the OCG API from being used by an in-cluster workload.
+We're not going to make in-cluster workloads a primary use case for this GEP, but neither are we disallowing them.

 ## Overview